 The significance of complimenting the efforts of those who worked towards finding the solution to the incidence is of crucial importance as it helps increase motivation, hence productivity and efficiency for your business.

-The takeaway from this is that for businesses to succeed, problem-solving is key, and the eight disciplines of problem-solving is a powerful problem-solving framework that allows them to do so.
+The takeaway from this is that for businesses to succeed, problem-solving is key, and the eight disciplines of problem-solving framework is a powerful system that allows them to do so.

 The 8D problem solving is one of the most valuable tools today's managers have to solve problems effectively and eliminate, or at least minimize future problems.